MattXV/mattxv.github.io/_portfolio/portfolio-2.md

 ---

-- Developed a Neural Network for automatically assigning materials to scene geometry
+- Developd material recognition system based on spatial mapping and scene understanding.

 ![Material Tagging System](../../images/applied-segmentation.jpg)

-- This network works by inferring from framebuffers and projecting materials into the scene
+- The system applies to real-time platforms by inferring from framebuffers and projecting materials into a live virtual environment.

 ![Segmentation Network](../../images/segmentation.jpg)

 ---

-- I developed an extension that works directly on texture data
+- Developed an alternative system that works directly on texture data by leveraging texture superpixels.

 ![Material Classifier](../../images/patch-classifier.jpg)

-- This doesn't use framebuffers, and is trained on reconstructed environments
+- The system trains on virtual environments reconstructed from real space.

 ![Environment Reconstruction](../../images/cst_isoview.png)

-- Allowing automatic tagging of materials in scanned geometry
+- These methods allow automatic material recognition for acoustic rendering tasks.

 ![Environment Reconstruction with Materials](../../images/CST-208-mats.png)